-We were promised AGI and flying cars.
+We were promised AGI.

 Instead, we got self-pleasuring AI chatbots.